OCA/data-protection/contact_search_form/readme/DESCRIPTION.rst

-View for Data Protection Officer (DPO) to look up Customer Data.
+View containing a search function for Data Protection Officers (DPO) to look up Customer Data.
-Odoo models can be searched for specified string.
+All available Odoo models can be included in the search query looking for a specified string.